Become a Traditional Qi Gong Teacher

 Private Personal Mentoring

-The third form of LIVE and in-person, (or in e-person) interaction will be your Private Review, Evaluation, and Guidance sessions.
+The third form of LIVE and in-person interaction will be your Private Review, Evaluation, and Guidance sessions.

 These Bi-Monthly One-on-One sessions will give you a chance to demonstrate what you are learning, ask questions, share breakthroughs, and get some feedback on the subtle details of your practice.